Scarce Workers, High Wages?

 \paragraph{Labor Market Tightness.} We follow the method from \citet{Bossler2024} and combine process and survey data to construct measures of labor market tightness at an exceptionally fine level.
 To begin with, we collect process data on posted vacancies that were registered with the Federal Employment Agency.
-We obtain official statistics on the stock of registered vacancies for each June between 2012 and 2022, including details on the targeted occupation and commuting zone (in terms of workplace).
+We obtain official statistics on the stock of registered vacancies for a reference date in mid-June between 2012 and 2022, including details on the targeted occupation and commuting zone (in terms of workplace).
 Note that, in Germany, firms are not required to register vacancies with the Federal Employment Agency, resulting in incomplete vacancy data.
 To determine the overall stock of registered plus unregistered vacancies for each labor market and year, we divide the number of registered vacancies by the yearly share of registered vacancies from the IAB Job Vacancy Survey.

 The IAB Job Vacancy Survey (IAB-JVS) is a representative and large-scale firm survey which, among other questions, asks firms about their numbers of registered and unregistered vacancies \citep{Bossler2020a}.
 When constructing the yearly shares of registered vacancies among all vacancies, we differentiate between helpers, professionals, and the two groups of specialists and experts combined.
-The yearly shares of registered vacancies fluctuate slightly over time (see Appendix Table~\ref{tab:notification_share}) and averaged the following values over the years 2012-2022: helpers (45.1 percent), professionals (44.3 percent), and specialists along with experts (28.9 percent).
+The yearly shares of registered vacancies fluctuate slightly over time (see Appendix Table~\ref{tab:notification_share}) and have the following values on average for the years 2012-2022: helpers (45.1 percent), professionals (44.3 percent), and specialists along with experts (28.9 percent).